Cedric-F/SkyUI/README.md

 It was meant for companies that wanted to see an updated list of a specific group on any page of their SharePoint solutions.

-Generated with Yeoman, coded in TypeScript and React, its light interface is based on the official SfB software's design.
+Generated with Yeoman, coded in TypeScript and React, its light interface is based on the Microsoft's SfB software's design.

 ## Requires

-* Microsoft Azure AD
+* Office 365
 * A SharePoint solution
+* An Azure AD environment
 * A Skype for Business **Online** plan
-* Admin credentials for the above items
+* Admin credentials for all the above

 ## Deployment